BadMask121/BadMask121/README.md

 ### Hi there 👋

 <!-- - 🔭 I’m currently working on a couple top secret things 🤫 -->
-- 🌱 I’m currently learning anything (not restricted to just tech, im a free bird preferably an Eagle 🦅)
+- 🌱 I’m currently learning anything (not restricted to just tech)
 - 👯 I’m looking to collaborate on what you are passionate about
 - 📫 How to reach me: <a href="mailto:jeffreyefemena4@gmail.com">Email</a>
 - 😄 Pronouns: He/Him